2007 •Nintendo DS

 Action Pi 兀 becomes much easier to judge once it is forced into the same room as Retroid Pocket 2+ (RP2 PCB Upgrade), GAMEMT E6 Max, and Pocket Air Mini.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Action Pi 兀 versus Retroid Pocket 2+ (RP2 PCB Upgrade) is interesting because closest match is the obvious angle.
 If Action Pi 兀 feels almost right but not quite, Retroid Pocket 2+ (RP2 PCB Upgrade) is the sort of nearby detour that can completely change the shortlist.
 Retroid Pocket 2+ (RP2 PCB Upgrade) is tracked around $65 (PCB Only) $99 (Assembled).
 Its overall rating is ?½.
-In practice, action Pi 兀 versus GAMEMT E6 Max is interesting because closest match is the obvious angle.
-GAMEMT E6 Max sits close enough to Action Pi 兀 to make the comparison meaningful, but different enough to sharpen the buying decision.
-That said, gAMEMT E6 Max is tracked around 80.0.
+That said, action Pi 兀 versus GAMEMT E6 Max is interesting because closest match is the obvious angle.
+In practice, if Action Pi 兀 feels almost right but not quite, GAMEMT E6 Max is the sort of nearby detour that can completely change the shortlist.
+GAMEMT E6 Max is tracked around 80.0.
 In practice, its overall rating is ?¼.
-From another angle, action Pi 兀 versus Pocket Air Mini is interesting because more powerful is the obvious angle.
-Pocket Air Mini sits close enough to Action Pi 兀 to make the comparison meaningful, but different enough to sharpen the buying decision.
-In practice, pocket Air Mini is tracked around $70 - $100 (Hover for detailed prices).
-More importantly, its overall rating is ??¼.
+In practice, action Pi 兀 versus Pocket Air Mini is interesting because more powerful is the obvious angle.
+In practice, if Action Pi 兀 feels almost right but not quite, Pocket Air Mini is the sort of nearby detour that can completely change the shortlist.
+Pocket Air Mini is tracked around $70 - $100 (Hover for detailed prices).
+That said, its overall rating is ??¼.

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.